 Personalized Production Homes: Time to Build

-The building process of a personalized production home usually takes between three and four months to reach completion; however, it can sometimes take up to six months, depending on the weather, construction supply delays and any requested customer design changes that are implemented along the way.
+The building process of a personalized production home usually takes between three and four months to reach completion; however, it can sometimes take up to six months or longer, depending on the weather, construction supply delays and any requested customer design changes that are implemented along the way.

 Because the floor plans offered by production builders have been built many times before, there are usually no delays in getting them through the local building department and starting home construction.
 The contractor knows exactly what materials are needed to build the home as well as the subcontractors that will be used.
 The subcontractors know what materials they need for the project as well because they have worked on the same or similar floor plan before.
 This allows all materials to be ordered at the proper time to ensure that the home construction flows smoothly.